rey-tan/Anomaly-Detection/AnomalyEngine/README.md

 ### Result Caching

-- Automatic cache on `/analyze` endpoint
+- Automatic cache on `/analyze` endpoint: the backend computes a deterministic `config_hash` and writes a `PipelineCache` entry on cache miss.
-- Configurable cache lookup before expensive pipeline runs
+- Full artifact persistence: the backend also writes a gzipped JSON artifact containing `{ metrics, data, best_params }` to `artifacts/results/{user_id}/{config_hash}.json.gz` and records the path in `UserAnalysis.data_path` for retrieval.
-- Explicit cache save via `/cache` endpoint for re-runs
+- Explicit cache save via `/cache` endpoint remains available but is no longer required for the common workflow.

 ### Audit & Monitoring